-Verification Input Description Internal/ External Responsible for Verification (Name, Organization) Field Logbooks Field logbooks are verified per DOE Prime Contractor (LATA Kentucky) procedure, PAD-ENM-2700, Logbooks and Data Forms , and PAD-ENM-5003, Quality Assured Data .
-Internal Project Management or designee, Contractor Chains-of-custody Chains-of-custody are controlled by DOE Prime Contractor procedure, PAD-ENM-5004, Sample Tracking, Lab Coordination and Sample Handling Guidance, and PAD-ENM-2708, Chain-of-Custody Forms, Field Sample Logs, Sample Labels, and Custody Seals.
+Verification Input Description Internal/ External Responsible for Verification (Name, Organization) Field Logbooks Field logbooks are verified per DOE Prime Contractor (FPDP) procedure CP4-ES-2700, Logbooks and Data Forms , and CP3-ES-5003, Quality Assured Data .
+Internal Project Management or designee, Contractor Chains-of-custody Chains-of-custody are controlled by DOE Prime Contractor procedure CP3-ES-5004, Sample Tracking, Lab Coordination and Sample Handling Guidance; and CP4-ES-2708, Chain-of-Custody Forms, Field Sample Logs, Sample Labels, and Custody Seals.
 Chains-of-custody will be included in data assessment packages for review as part of data verification and data assessment.
-Internal Sample and Data Management, Project Management, and QA Personnel, Contractor Field and Laboratory Data Field and analytical data are verified and assessed per DOE Prime Contractor procedure, PAD-ENM-5003, Quality Assured Data .
+Internal Sample Management Office Personnel and Project Management, Contractor Field and Laboratory Data Field and analytical data are verified and assessed per DOE Prime Contractor procedure CP3-ES-5003, Quality Assured Data .
 Data assessment packages will be created per this procedure.
 The data assessment packages will include field and analytical data, chains-of-custody, data verification and assessment queries, and other project-specific information needed for personnel to review the package adequately.
 Data assessment packages will be reviewed to document any issues pertaining to the data and to indicate if data met the data quality objectives of the project.
-Internal Sample and Data Management, Project Management, and QA Personnel, Contractor Sampling Procedures Evaluate whether sampling procedures were followed with respect to equipment and proper sampling support using audit and sampling reports, field change requests and field logbooks.
-Internal Sample and Data Management, Project Management, and QA Personnel, Contractor Laboratory Data Laboratory data will be verified by the laboratory performing the analysis for completeness and technical accuracy prior to submittal to LATA Kentucky.
-Subsequently, LATA Kentucky will evaluate the data packages for completeness and compliance.
-External/ Internal Laboratory Manager, LATA Kentucky Sample and Data Management Electronic Data Deliverables (EDDs) Determine whether required fields and format were provided.
-Internal Sample and Data Management QAPP It is understood that COPs are ass Planning documents will be available to reviewers to allow reconciliation with planned activities and objectives.
+Internal Sample Management Office Personnel and Project Management, Contractor Sampling Procedures Evaluate whether sampling procedures were followed with respect to equipment and proper sampling support using audit and sampling reports, field change requests and field logbooks.
+Internal Sample Management Office Personnel, Project Management, and QA Personnel, Contractor Laboratory Data Laboratory data will be verified by the laboratory performing the analysis for completeness and technical accuracy prior to submittal to FPDP.
+Subsequently, FPDP will evaluate the data packages for completeness and compliance.
+External/ Internal Laboratory Manager, FPDP Sample Management Office Personnel Electronic Data Deliverables (EDDs) Determine whether required fields and format were provided.
+Internal Sample Management Office Personnel QAPP Planning documents will be available to reviewers to allow reconciliation with planned activities and objectives.
 Internal All data users